niklasinde/niklasinde.github.io/datascience/statistics/index.md

 Another notation for this is \\( P_{X}(x) = P(X \leq x) \\).
 This is a better notation.
 If we think of the notation \\(f(x)\\).
 This is the same thing.

 So with this in the back of your head.
+Continue on